The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 Auckland

-There has been an Ordnance presence in Auckland since the 1840s with the Colonial Storekeeper and Imperial forces.
+There has been an Ordnance presence in Auckland since the 1840s, with the Colonial Storekeeper and Imperial forces.
 The Northern Districts Ordnance Depot was situated in Mount Eden in the early 1900s.
-In the 1940s the centre for Ordnance Support for the Northern Districts moved to Ngaruawahia, with a Sub depot remaining at Narrow Neck to provided immediate support.
+In the 1940s, the centre for Ordnance Support for the Northern Districts moved to Ngaruawahia, with a Sub depot remaining at Narrow Neck to provide immediate support.

 RNZAOC units that have been accommodated at Auckland have been: